-1. Requests: The host requests the module to trigger any action, e.g. in case of the request CMD_RESET_REQ the host asks the module to perform a reset.
+1. Requests: The host requests the module to trigger an action, e.g. in case of the request 'CMD_RESET_REQ' the host asks the module to perform a reset.
 2. Confirmations: On each request the module answers with a confirmation message as a feedback on the requested operation status.
-In case of a CMD_RESET_REQ, the module answers with a CMD_RESET_CNF to tell the host whether the reset will be performed or not.
+In case of a 'CMD_RESET_REQ', the module answers with a 'CMD_RESET_CNF' to tell the host whether the reset will be performed or not.
 3. Indications and Responses: In case of special events, the module indicates the same spontaneously to the host.
-The CMD_DATAEX_IND indicates for example that data was received via radio.
+The 'CMD_DATAEX_IND' indicates for example that data was received via radio.